ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: The Proposed Method

-Note that, to measure the generalization ability, the ratio of order-preserving pairs is more appropriate than other intuitive alternatives such as mean squared error or log-likelihood because we do not care about the actual values of the predictions during the optimization --- the framework only needs to identify the location of the optimum.
+Note that, to measure the generalization ability, the Kendall-tau is more appropriate than other intuitive alternatives such as mean squared error or log-likelihood because we do not care about the actual values of the predictions during the optimization.
+Instead, the framework only needs to identify the location of the optimum.